ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> As long as your going to be thinking anyway, think big.
+> Mind is everything: muscle, pieces of rubber.
+All that I am, I am because of my mind.
 >
-> - Donald Trump
+> - Paavo Nurmi
 <!-- END_JOKE_SECTION -->